circlefin/cctp-sample-app/README.md

 # CCTP Sample App

 A sample app used to demonstrate CCTP step by step capabilities on testnet.
-The app currently supports Ethereum Goerli, Avalanche Fuji C-Chain, and Arbitrum Goerli testnets.
+The app currently supports Ethereum Goerli, Avalanche Fuji C-Chain, Arbitrum Goerli testnet, and Optimism Goerli testnet.

 ![](./docs/screenshot.png)